callumlocke/reorient-css/README.md

 var result = reorientCSS(
   'body { background: url(something.png); }', // css string
   'some/old/stylesheet/file.css',             // old css location
-  'some/new/one.css'                          // new css location (this could even be an .html file, if you're
+  'some/new/one.css'                          // new css location (this could even be an .html file, );                                            // if you're inlining the CSS into a <style> element
-                                              // inlining the CSS into a <style> element) );
+                                              // - the basename is ignored anyway)

 console.log(result.css);
 // > body { background: url('../old/stylesheet/something.png'); }